Roboy/roboy_dialog/docs/ScopeContext/6_context.rst

 How to add Updaters?
 ====================

 New values can only flow into the Context over an ``Updater`` instance.
-Internal Updaters can be used by DM classes to actively add new values.
+Internal Updaters can be used by the dialog manager to actively add new values.
 External Updaters run in separate threads and query or listen for new values, for example over a ROS connection.

 Updaters only add a single new data unit, relying on the ``AbstractValue.updateValue()`` method.
 Thanks to the inheritance chain, you can use an arbitrary Value or ValueHistory implementation as the target of an updater.